OneGov/dev/README.md

 In Sublime Text the linter should pick this file up when using the `onegov.sublime-project` file.
 Though it might require a restart.

+In Atom the https://atom.io/packages/linter-scss-lint will pick up the right configuration file per default.

 Other editors are not directly supported, so you are on your own.

 ### Buildout Build Status